-Criterion Standard Instructions

-D 2 Agency Recommendation:

-Identify the proceeding and source, date, and specifics of the agency recommendation applied (NOTE: there may be more than one; identify and explain which is most environmentally stringent).
-Explain the scientific or technical basis for the agency recommendation, including methods and data used.
+Criterion Standard Instructions Explain the scientific or technical basis for the agency recommendation, including methods and data used.
 This is required regardless of whether the recommendation is part of a Settlement Agreement or not.
 Describe any provisions for fish passage monitoring or effectiveness determinations that are part of the agency recommendation, and how these are being implemented.